bfcoder/Docs/Jitsi Meet Installation.md

 Jitsi meet will ask you to fill them while installing
 # Install lua and dependencies

-Enter in sudo user
+Become sudo user

 ```bash
 sudo su
 ```

 Run the follow script to install lua and her dependencies, and prosody with fixes.
-After finish, VM will be restarted
+After finish, VM will need to be restarted
 ```bash
 cd &&
 apt update -y &&